-Most people think of worship in the context of music and singing and that was all I knew.
-I started searching the bible to find what Jesus meant when He spoke about worship in spirit and truth.
+Most people think of worship in the context of music and singing, and that was all I knew.
+I started searching the Bible to find what Jesus meant when He spoke about worship in spirit and truth.
 I came to understand this; our spiritual act of worship is to offer our bodies as a living sacrifice to God – Romans 12:1.
 Worship is praising God in every area of your life.
-Before priests sacrificed animals, they had to certify that the sacrifice was without blemish.
+Before priests sacrificed animals, they had to certify that the gift on the altar was without blemish.
 In the same way, we need to sanctify ourselves to enter His presence daily.

-Worship is not singing worship songs on a Sunday; rather, worship is about living right with God, purifying our bodies and renewing our minds daily.
+Worship is not singing worship songs on a Sunday; instead, worship is about living right with God, purifying our bodies, and renewing our minds daily.
 Reading scripture, we become knowledgeable about living a life that can be a life of worship to God.
 Before Jesus arrived, worship was an outward expression and guided by strict laws.

 WORSHIP IN THE OLD TESTAMENT

-Where to worship – Worship took place in a temple, on a mountain or a specific place that God chose.
+Where to worship – Worship took place in a temple, on a mountain, or a specific location that God chose.
 People depended on prophets to hear from God.
-They could not to offer their burnt offerings and sacrifices wherever they chose.
+They could not offer their burnt offerings and sacrifices wherever they chose.
 They had to use a place which the Lord chose – Deuteronomy 12: 13-14.

 WORSHIP IN SPIRIT AND TRUTH

 We need sanctification and daily meditation of the Bible – the inspired word of God.
-Sanctification or external cleansing processes such as washing of hands, feet and clothing is no longer a rule as in the Old Testament.
+Purification or external cleansing processes such as the washing of hands, feet, and clothing is no longer a rule as in the Old Testament.
 Through Jesus Christ, sanctification is an inner cleansing of the spirit man.

-When we speak God’s word, we worship Him by speaking truth, which is the word.
-Sanctification through the word of God cleanses the mind and the spirit man.
+When we speak God’s word, we worship Him by telling others about the truth, which is the Word of God.
+Sanctification, through the word of God, cleanses the mind and the spirit man.
 Study the Bible to gain revelation and a deep understanding of who God is – John 7: 15-16.

 Reading the Word of God is an act of worship